synxty/idea/index.md

 ### 3.1.
 Profile Attributes

-Profile attributes encompass essential information about each character.
-These attributes offer a comprehensive view of a character's background, identity, and intrinsic qualities, aiding players in crafting their squads and devising winning strategies on the battlefield.
+Every character possesses a unique set of **Profile Attributes** that define their essence and role within the game's universe.
+These attributes are the building blocks of character identity, encapsulating everything from their elemental affiliation to their designated roles on the battlefield.

-- **ID:** The character's unique identifier for each character, allowing for easy tracking and organization.
+- **ID:** A unique identifier for each character, simplifying tracking and organization.
-- **Name:** The character's unique and distinctive given name.
-It provides a personal touch to their identity.
+- **Name:** A character's distinct given name, adding a personal touch to their identity.
+- **Class:** The character's classification as a Legend, Prospect, or Master, defining their current position in the Synxty universe.
-- **Height:** The character's physical stature.
+- **Height:** The character's physical stature, influencing their presence on the battlefield.
-- **Weight:** The character's body mass.
+- **Weight:** The character's body mass, influencing their presence on the battlefield.
-- **Type:** The character's elemental affiliation, affecting their appearance, interactions, damage calculation, character effects, and battlefield effects.
+- **Type:** The character's elemental affiliation, shaping their appearance, interactions, damage calculation, character effects, and battlefield effects.
-- **Origin:** The character's place of origin, affecting their appearance, interactions, damage calculation, and battlefield effects.
+- **Origin:** The character's place of origin, influencing their appearance, interactions, damage calculation, and battlefield effects.
 - **Soul:** The character's soul nature, affecting their appearance, interactions, character effects and battlefield effects.
-- **Role:** The character's designated position or purpose on the team, dictating their abilities and role in battles.
+- **Role:** The character's specialized combat purpose on the team, defining their unique gameplay style that contribute to the team's success on the battlefield.

 ### 3.2.
 Combat Attributes